 Now that you understand what Event data looks like and the basics of the webhook, it's time to evaluate your own needs for the types of events you want to store, what kind of data storage that requires, and then switch your integration from the RequestBin test to a more permanent integration.

-Events post every 30 seconds or when the batch size reaches 768 kilobytes - whichever occurs first.
+Events post within 30 seconds or when the batch size reaches 768 kilobytes.
 This is per server, so if you send a high volume of emails, the webhook URL may receive tens or even hundreds of posts per second.
 Because of this, storage should be a significant consideration of the type of integration you set up.

 Storage integrations are infinitely flexible, but here are some popular options: